Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 3

-\end{lemma} \begin{proof} To begin with, we observe that when $a_{11} = -1$ and $\bar a_{11} = 0$, \begin{itemize} \item type~1 players with at least one type~1 neighbor and at least one type~2 neighbor change their strategy at a positive rate whereas \item type~2 players all have a zero payoff so they do not change their strategy. \end{itemize} This implies that there exists $a := a (\ep) > 0$ such that, for all $K > 0$,
+\begin{pf} To begin with, we observe that when $a_{11} = -1$ and $\bar a_{11} = 0$: \begin{itemize} \item type~1 players with at least one type~1 neighbor and at least one type~2 neighbor change their strategy at a positive rate whereas

+\item type~2 players all have a zero payoff, so they do not change their strategy. \end{itemize} This implies that there exists $a:= a (\ep) > 0$ such that, for all $K > 0$,

-which in turn implies the existence of $\rho := \rho (K, \ep)$ such that
+which in turn implies the existence of $\rho:= \rho(K, \ep)$ such that

-For arbitrary $\bar a_{11}$, we fix $m_1 := m_1 (\bar a_{11}, \rho)$ such that
+For arbitrary $\bar a_{11}$, we fix $m_1:= m_1 (\bar a_{11}, \rho)$ such that

 Then, \eqref{eq:sparse} directly implies that